-In the past, applications used to be monolithic, running within a single security domain, possibly a single machine, without having to inter-operate with any other software system.
-Today's applications are substantially different: they consist of many components, typically involving multiple technologies, deployed in separate security domains, and architected according to service-oriented principles [448], promoting loose coupling and reuse.
+In the past, applications used to be monolithic, running within a single security domain, possibly on a single machine, and without having to inter-operate with any other software system.
+Today's applications are substantially different: they consist of many components, typically involving multiple technologies, deployed in separate security domains, and architected according to service-oriented principles [453], promoting loose coupling and reuse.
 Furthermore, with the advent of cloud-computing [433], many applications are architected around the Web, publishing and discovering information over the Web, mashing it up, and republishing it.
 In this context, the challenge is to be able to track the provenance of data across multiple technologies, applications, and security domains, which are involved in their derivation.

-We argue that provenance approaches developed in the context of databases and workflows, which are reviewed in Chapter 4, essentially deal with closed systems.
-By that, we mean that workflow or database management systems are in full control of the data they manage, and track their provenance within their own scope, but not beyond.
+By and large, provenance approaches developed in the context of databases and workflows, which are reviewed in Chapter 4, deal with closed systems.
+By that, it is meant that workflow or database management systems are in full control of the data they manage, and track their provenance within their own scope, but not beyond.
+A few exceptions, discussed in Section 5.1, begin to emerge with techniques to track provenance beyond their scope, but these tend to be ad-hoc solutions to specific problems.
 A broader perspective is required by which elements of provenance information, captured by individual systems, can be brought together to describe the provenance of information flowing across systems.
-This is the specific purpose of the Open Provenance Vision, which we outline in this chapter, organised as follows.
+This is the specific purpose of the Open Provenance Vision, which is introduced in this chapter, organised as follows.

-First, we consider the architectural principles allowing a monolithic application to be made provenance-aware (Section 5.1), and then generalise them to multi-systems applications (Section 5.2).
-We then provide some background about the Provenance Challenge activity, a community project aiming at inter-operability of provenance technology (Section 5.3), which resulted in the Open Provenance Model described in Section 5.4.
-In Section 5.5, we then contrast open and closed world assumptions for provenance.
-We then review approaches that broaden their provenance tracking capabilities to other systems (Section 5.6).
+First, this chapter reviews extant approaches that broaden their provenance tracking capabilities to other systems (Section 5.1).
+Next, it considers the architectural principles allowing a monolithic application to be made provenance-aware (Section 5.2), and then generalises them to multi-systems applications (Section 5.3).
+It then provides some background about the Provenance Challenge activity, a community project aiming at inter-operability of provenance technology (Section 5.4), which resulted in the Open Provenance Model described in Section 5.5.
+In Section 5.6, it discusses issues pertaining to openness and prove-